ivogabe/extLog/README.md

 Using typescript?
 ------
-There is a definition file: console.d.ts, so you can use this in your TypeScript project.
+There is a definition file included, so you can use this in your TypeScript project.

+	import ExtLog = require("ExtLog");

+	var logDB : ExtLog = new ExtLog("database", "green");

 More options
 ------